Tuesdays and Thursdays, 2-3:15 p.m.

 General format: For the first half of the semester, I'll be giving lectures on some of the basic concepts of evolutionary genetics: methods of detecting genetic variation, natural selection, random drift and the neutral model, and estimation of phylogenies.

 For the second half of the semester, we will discuss two articles from the original scientific literature at each class.
-Each of you will pick one article from the evolutionary genetics literature by Thursday, Feb.
-21; I'll then group the articles by topic and assign you dates for your presentations.
+Each of you will pick three articles from the evolutionary genetics literature by Tuesday, Feb.
+25; I'll then assign you one of the articles you've chosen, group the articles by topic and assign you dates for your presentations.
 You will research the literature on the topic of your article and write a paper about it.
-You'll turn in the paper one week before your presentation .
+You'll turn in the paper one week before your presentation.
 Every other student will read the articles and participate in the discussions.
 Half of the students who aren't presenting on a particular day will write a short (two pages) critique of the two articles.

-Exam: There will be an exam on the lecture material on Thursday, March 21.
-It will count for 30 percent of your grade.
+Exam: There will be an exam on the lecture material on Thursday, March 27.
 I will post a study guide, with sample questions, in a week or two.

 Paper: You must choose three possible articles on three different topics in evolutionary genetics, and rank them from your first to last choice.
-You must print out the citation information (authors, year, article title, journal name, volume and page numbers) and the abstracts and turn it in on Thursday, Feb.
-21. This will be worth 3 percent of your grade; you will get points off if it is late, or if you omit some of the required information.
+You must print out the citation information (authors, year, article title, journal name, volume and page numbers) and the abstracts and turn it in on Tuesday, Feb.
+25.

 I will try to give everyone their first choice of paper, but to ensure that we don't have too many papers on similar topics, some people will have to do their second or third choice paper.
 I will let you know which paper you are doing.

 You will then research the literature on the topic of that article, and write a paper about it, summarizing the relevant literature.
-This paper will be worth 30 percent of your grade and will be due one week before your presentation, so I have time to grade it and return it to you with suggestions for improving your presentation.
+This paper will be due one week before your presentation, so I have time to grade it and return it to you with suggestions for improving your presentation.
 See the instructions for the papers for more details.

 I strongly urge you to schedule a meeting with me before you begin the literature research for your paper and class presentation.
 I can suggest some background reading and help you see what the main focus of your paper and presentation should be.